Simplicity is the ultimate sophistication ~ Da Vinci

 In our frantic and frenzied life, where every moments are consumed in meaningless pursuits, it is time for a deep introspection, to connect back to our roots, to know our culinary traditions, steeped in beliefs and faith.
 This and other similar things we had recently discussed in our very first food workshop ” Bengali Vegan Cooking” , a small effort to give people insight into the real, uncorrupted and authentic Bengali cuisine, the way people in the Gangetic plain used to live their life centuries ago.
 I am not surprised that hardly any one turned up for the event, good things takes its own sweet time to get recognition, but am equally grateful to that single person who had trusted me and had showed up for the event.

-This sojne phool posto was the highlight of my workshop.
+This sojne phool posto was the highlight of my workshop, together with this stir fried drumstick leaves with mustard.
 Clean and straight flavours, minimalist cooking wins hands down anyways and the kind of taste that hit all the right notes that connects straight to the heart.

 We prepare it usually in two ways, one with posto bata and another with sorshe bata.
 Both posto and sorshe bata are like two pillars of Bengali cuisine and some recipes are there, that goes equally well with both the flavours.
 With sorshe bata, it will always be with purple brinjals and some potato.
 It can be cooked as a chorchori, stir fried in pan or as bati chorchori.
 However, with posto the humble and indisputable aloo or potato in the Bengali kitchen will be the star as in sajne phool aloo posto.